adoyle-h/makefile-utils/README.md

 A series of makefile targets for enhancing your Makefile.

 If you don't want to include advanced make tools like `cmake`, `xmake`, `mmake`, `emake` in your project, just use the builtin `make` command in system.

-The makefile-utils will be helpful.
+The makefile-utils will be helpful to write less codes and do more.

 [English](./README.md) | [中文](./README.zh.md)